hoodiehq-archive/documentation/techdocs/client/hoodie.store.md

 </pre>

 What you really have to recognized here is that there is a mayor difference between the methods `then` and `done`.
 While `done` suggests that you can handle all the retrieved objects with it, actually it is `then` where `findAll` will deliver your data to. `done` on the other hand gets called when all other `then` calls have been passed.
+This allows you to use your found objects in multiple ways at once:

 <pre>
 var todoStore = hoodie.store('todo');